kokamido/simple_sync/readme.md

 # Disclaimer

-Author is NOT an cyber security professional.
+Author is NOT a cyber security professional.
 I tried to do my best and I use this tool for my own data but I provide no guarantees of safety or consistency.
 At the moment, this tool have been used and tested only in Ubuntu 22.04.

 # Description